theshahulhameed/3megawatt/Readme.md

 # 3megawatt Solar Power Plant - Back-end
+Manages the back-end infrastructure of a solar power plant service.

+**Functionalities**
+- Collects data from monitoring service and updates the data points periodically as well as programatically on custom request.
-Collects data from monitoring services and also generate suitable reports for visualization of the data of various solar power plants.
+- Generate suitable reports for visualization of the data of various solar power plants.

+**Technologies used**
+`` Python, Django, PostgreSQL, Redis, Celery, Docker ``

 ## Usage Instructions